Creatine: Why This Amazing Supplement Works So Well

 Note - These numbers are referring to the creatine levels in uncooked meat, as a large portion of the creatine molecules will be degraded when cooked.

-If you are not getting enough creatine through your diet or just want to ensure you are consuming enough creatine, then supplementing is a very viable option.
+If you are not getting enough creatine through your diet or just want to ensure you are consuming enough creatine, then a creatine supplement is a very viable option.
 There are a number of forms of creatine which are currently sold, but we will only be addressing creatine monohydrate.
 Creatine monohydrate is the cheapest form of creatine on the market and is highly absorbable in the body (bioavailable).
 Other forms of creatine like creatine HCl, buffered creatine, or creatine citrate claim to be more effectively absorbed in the body, but currently there is not much evidence to support this and it’s estimated that nearly 99% of creatine monohydrate is absorbed.
 While these forms may be better absorbed, in my opinion it is not worth the increased cost.
 I personally recommend micronized creatine monohydrate because it mixes better into water, which makes it a bit smoother to drink.

 When To Take Creatine?:

 Remember, the idea behind creatine supplementation is to maximize our cells' energy stores, so it does not matter when you take it.
 Some people prefer to take it pre-workout, others post-workout, in the morning, or even at night before bed.
 As long as you are consuming enough creatine daily, it should not really matter when you take it.
 I recommend experimenting to determine what time is best for you. .
 Generally, for all supplements, it is best to consume them with a meal, as it increases the amount that our body actually absorbs.
-There have also been some studies released recently that show that taking caffeine with creatine may lead to a decreased rate of absorption of the creatine.
+There have also been some studies released recently that show that taking caffeine with your creatine supplement may lead to a decreased rate of absorption of the creatine.
 So if you drink caffeine, it may be beneficial to stagger your creatine and caffeine intake.

 Is Creatine Safe?